openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

 GET /v1/nodes/

 The view will by default return only nodes where the ``parent_node`` field is null.
-Older API clients will still recieve this default behavior change.
+Older API clients will still receive this default behavior change.

 GET /v1/nodes/<node_ident>/children